FARM: Foundational Aerial Radio Map for Intelligent Low-Altitude Networking: ARM-Omni Dataset for FARM

 A defining feature of the aerial radio environment is the vertical heterogeneity of signal propagation.
-Near the ground, dense urban blockages and multipath components create highly variable RSS distributions.
-As height increases above the building canopy, the environment undergoes a qualitative transition where obstacles are cleared and dominant LoS links emerge.
-Existing datasets fail to capture this transition.
-As shown in Table~\ref{tab:dataset_comparison}, the most extensive prior work covers only 10 height levels up to 20m, leaving the upper low-altitude envelope unrepresented.
-To ensure broad coverage of the low-altitude operating envelope, we configure ARM-Omni to span a vertical range from $5\,\text{m}$ to $150\,\text{m}$ across $30$ uniformly spaced altitude levels.
-This 5 m vertical step provides a discretization three times finer than current SOTA datasets.
-Such resolution is critical for tracking the blockage-to-LoS transition region while maintaining a manageable volumetric data size.
-Each ARM represents a volumetric propagation field covering $1\,\text{km}^2$ horizontally and the entire 145 m vertical band.
-This 30-level design allows FARM to jointly model the vertical evolution of radio propagation within a single 3D input, rather than treating heights as independent slices.
+As shown in Fig. \ref{fig:dataset}b, near-ground radio maps exhibit strong spatial variability due to blockage-induced shadowing and multipath propagation.
+As the receiver height increases, blockage effects are progressively reduced and LoS components become more prevalent, leading to smoother RSS distributions.
+However, existing datasets fail to capture this transition.
+As shown in Table~\ref{tab:dataset_comparison}, the most extensive prior work covers up to $20\text{m}$, leaving the upper low-altitude operating range largely unrepresented.
+To ensure broad coverage of the low-altitude operating envelope, we configure ARM-Omni to span a vertical range from $5\text{m}$ to $150\text{m}$ across $30$ uniformly spaced height levels with a $5\text{m}$ vertical interval.
+This design substantially extends the vertical coverage while preserving a manageable volumetric data size, enabling ARM-Omni to characterize the transition from blockage-dominated near-ground propagation to LoS-dominant aerial propagation.
+This design also allows FARM to jointly model the vertical evolution of radio propagation within a single 3D input, rather than treating heights as independent slices.
 This approach enables the model to exploit statistical dependencies between layers, which is particularly vital for condition-free construction from sparse vertical observations.
 Furthermore, the extensive height coverage facilitates altitude extrapolation.
 Together, these features provide the necessary framework for a critical digital twin of the low-altitude economy.